 This is where I input the estimated tax payments I made throughout the year (very important for self-employment income) and any underpayment penalties I may have brought on (none this year, thankfully).
 That’s about it, though.

-Why I Prefer FreeTaxUSA: It’s Simple and Free
+Why I Prefer FreeTaxUSA: It’s Easy and Truly Free!

 The first year I used it, I was done in around 50 minutes.
 This year, with free importing of the previous year’s information, I finished in just over 10 minutes.
 Of course, I had all of my relevant forms and documents in front of me, so that helped.